ricardoklein/ansible-ipsec/README.md

 --------------

 Almost everything is setup by defaults/main.yml (you can check there).
 But you need to set at least 1 connection (there is a fake one in defaults/main.yml.

+Be very carefull with values, Ansible will change yes/no to True/False and will try to interpret things with {} like 'subnets' ipsec option.
+Trust me, I lost a few hours before discover that that was my problem, check my defaults file.

 Dependencies
 ------------